ankitsultana/Chaplin/README.md

 * To set up Google Analytics tracking id, just set the `tracking_id` variable in `_config.yml`.
 You also need to set `google_analytics` to `true`

+### Comments using Disqus

+To add Disqus comments on your blog, get the universal code from the Disqus website, and copy it in `_includes/disqus.html`.

 ---

 ### License